 Of course, targeting an asteroid requires advance notice.
 How adept are we at identifying and tracking the asteroids that may come too close for comfort?
 Lindley Johnson, NASA’s Planetary Defense Officer, updates us on the progress in locating asteroids, especially those smaller, harder-to-spot ones.

 Listen to a science-themed parody of Aerosmith’s “Don’t Want To Miss A Thing” from the movie, “Armageddon.”
-Vocals and lyrics by Rachel Bouton and produced by Daniel Peterschmidt.
+Vocals and lyrics by Rachel Bouton and produced by D Peterschmidt.